TRACK 1 - Introduction to Reliability Maintainability& Supportability (RMS) Disciplines

 WRIT8244D Course provides an in-depth understanding of how to create concise and correct technical government-related documents.
 When drafting government documents, which could incorporate standard operating procedures, white papers, Federal Register notices, Rulemaking documents, and other documents, it is important to understand how to analyze who the stakeholder, audience, purpose, or necessary form is required to get across the message.
 By utilizing effective research strategies in the writing style development, the student will provide powerful tools to produce quality drafts with the ability to revise and edit the document into precisely focused points that address the issues necessary for agency mission.

-TRACK 9 Situational Leadership & Mangling Change
+TRACK 9 Situational Leadership & Managing Change & Fundamentals of Wargaming

-RMSP 900: This course is designed to broaden students’ understanding of managing and leading organizations that impact the everyday warfighter and civilian personnel.
+This course is designed to broaden students’ understanding of managing and leading organizations that impact the everyday warfighter and civilian personnel.
 The theoretical and practical basis of management and leadership will be discussed through experiential frameworks.
 The theoretical and applied management and situational leadership concepts, models, and methods have been applied to strategy, operational efficiency, negations, and conflict resolution.
 The class prepares students to think, anticipate, and act as transformational leaders and managers.

 Courses